 Mayor's Small Grants Programme

-What is the Mayor's Community Grants Programme?
+What is the Mayor's Small Grants Programme?

 Our vision is to support and invest in a thriving and diverse voluntary and community sector to help it improve the lives of residents.

-The new programme will provide £800,000 of annual grant funding between November 2023 and March 2027.
+The programme will provide £800,000 of annual grant funding between November 2023 and March 2027.

 What projects will we fund?

-The new grants programme consists of five themes:
+The grants programme consists of five themes:

 Funded project